ABOUT

 Scope and Commitment

-Atelier Jörg Rügemer works across architecture and urban design, residential and commercial buildings, interior and landscape architecture, and international collaborations.
-Environmental responsibility, green technologies, and resilience are fundamental to every project.
-The work of the Atelier has been published and exhibited nationally and internationally.
+Atelier Jörg Rügemer works across architecture and urban design, residential and commercial buildings, interior and landscape architecture, and international collaborations, with completed and recognized work in the United States, Germany, Austria, China, and beyond.
+The Atelier has participated in more than 60 competitions worldwide and has been consistently recognized for visionary, contextually responsive solutions.
 Jörg Rügemer is a registered architect in Germany, eligible to practice throughout the European Union, and is an International Associate of the American Institute of Architects (AIA).

 Award Winning Practice